garywuuu/fde/STATUS.md

 - ✅ User registration and authentication
 - ✅ Multi-tenant organization support
-- ✅ Company workspace management
+- ✅ Customer workspace management
 - ✅ Integration tracking with checklists
 - ✅ Task management with status updates
 - ✅ Notes with versioning and sharing